cpmpercussion/microjam/docs/privacy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us.
+If you have any questions about this Privacy Policy, please contact Charles Martin at [http://www.mn.uio.no/ifi/english/people/aca/charlepm/](http://www.mn.uio.no/ifi/english/people/aca/charlepm/).